I’d Bark But You Never Listen

 Illustrations by Neil Shapiro

-FINALIST FOR FOREWORD MAGAZINE’S BEST HUMOR BOOK OF 2007
+FINALIST FOR FOREWORD MAGAZINE’S BEST HUMOR BOOK

 Each commencement season has its pearls of wit and weirdness.
 Here, in handy hard-cover form, are true gems of guidance for the new graduate.